DinoHub-SubT/dsta_deploy/README.md

   - Press `TAB` to auto-complete the selections available.
   - Press `TAB SPACE` to show the help information for the auto-complete the selections available.

+**Option 1:**

+You can use the default git submodule commands such as:

+        # clone all the submodules to their  `DETACHED HEAD` commit HASH as pushed on origin.
+        git submodule update --init --recursive .

+        # (optional) remove all the submodules
+        # -- if you ever remove operations submodule, you can re-install it with `./install-deployer.bash --install`
+        git submodule deinit -f common basestation simulation ugv uav subt_launch perception

+**Option 2:**

 Clone the all the submodules, to their latest updates: